ckbharti1234/self_driving-robo-car-/readme.md

 #### 3. Readability

 The self_driving_car.py/Self_Driving_Car.ipynb file contains the code for training and saving the convolution neural network.
-The file shows the pipeline used for training and validating the model, and it contains comments to explain how the code works.
-The tutorial for the project is [here](https://medium.com/@manajitpal/deep-learning-for-self-driving-cars-7f198ef4cfa2).
+The file shows the pipeline used for training and validating the model, and it contains comments to explain how the code work.

 ### Model Architecture